Henry Miller (rancher): Life and work

-Born in Brackenheim, Germany as Heinrich Alfred Kreiser, he emigrated to New York City in 1846, where he worked as a butcher.
-He came out to California in 1850 under the name Henry Miller, a name borrowed from the non-transferable steamer ticket he had purchased from a friend in New York.
+Born in Brackenheim, Duchy of Württemberg as Heinrich Albrecht Kreiser (Kreyser), he emigrated to New York City in 1846, where he worked as a butcher.
+He moved to California in 1850 under the name Henry Miller, a name borrowed from the non-transferable steamer ticket he had purchased from a friend in New York.

 Miller built up a thriving butcher business in San Francisco, later going into partnership with Charles Lux, also a German immigrant and a former competitor, in 1858.
 The Miller and Lux company expanded rapidly, shifting emphasis from meat products to cattle raising, and soon became the largest producer of cattle in California and one of the largest landowners in the United States, owning 1400000 acre directly and controlling nearly 22000 sqmi of cattle and farm land in California, Nevada, and Oregon.

 Miller purchased most of the Spanish land grants lying between San Francisco and the San Joaquin for about $1.15 per acre, ranged his cattle over the area and eventually forced the land grant heirs to sell out to him at his price.
 He also "kept the local officials, particularly the county assessors, in his debt.".
 The Miller and Lux Corporation was headquartered in Los Banos, on the west side of the San Joaquin Valley.
+Miller and Lux also became owners of the lakebed of the Buena Vista Lake.
 Miller played a major role in the development of much of the San Joaquin Valley during the late 19th century and early 20th century.
 His role in maintaining and managing his corporate farming empire illustrates the growing trend of industrial barons during the Gilded Age.
 This detailed correspondence with Superintendent Turner reflects his micromanagement business style and underscores the lack of autonomy of rural farmers in the region.
 Miller persistently corresponded with his subordinates in order to verify that all the cattle met his standards before being sold.
 The correspondences demonstrate his attention to detail, especially in regards to the weather conditions and the amount of food and water the ranches contained.
 In 1910, his upstream water rights to the San Joaquin River, which crossed much of the company's land, were acquired by the Big Creek Hydroelectric Project; the project's planned reservoir storage of snowmelt would greatly reduce flooding and increase river flow during the dry season.